DragonStuff/PokeCHIP/README.md

 ### Information:

-There are some datasets that did not process correctly due to the maintainer of the original datasets (https://github.com/PokeAPI/pokeapi/tree/master/data/v2/csv not implementing their CSV correctly- line breaks everywhere :( )
+There are some datasets that did not process correctly due to the maintainer of the original datasets (https://github.com/PokeAPI/pokeapi/tree/master/data/v2/csv) not implementing their CSV correctly- line breaks everywhere :sad_face:.

 Please see the file "datasets_to_be_fixed.txt" for datasets that processed with an error.